Have you been injured in an accident?

 What is the threshold?

 To make a tort claim, you must prove that your injury meets the “threshold” defined by the Insurance Act.
 The threshold is a description of the level of severity your injury must meet.
-To meet the threshold, your injury must result in a: permanent serious impairment of an important physical, mental or psychological function; or permanent serious disfigurement A personal injury lawyer can help you to determine the likelihood that you will meet the threshold.
+To meet the threshold, your injury must result in a: permanent serious impairment of an important physical, mental or psychological function; or permanent serious disfigurement A car accident injury lawyer can help you to determine the likelihood that you will meet the threshold.

 What if my injury meets the threshold?

 If your injury meets the threshold, you may be entitled to recover damages from a car accident for pain, suffering, loss of enjoyment of life, health care expenses, Family Law Act damages, and other quantified losses.
 At Gluckstein Lawyers, we are here to help you understand what damages you can recover.
-It is important to speak to one of our personal injury lawyers to help you understand your rights.
+It is important to speak to one of our car accident lawyers to help you understand your rights.
 Contact our law firm today.

 What if the at-fault party doesn’t have insurance?